 The supporting cast overflows with interesting faces: Albert Salmi (Wild River), Charles Aidman, Steve Ihnat (The Chase), William Windom, Larry Gates, Jon Voight (Midnight Cowboy), Karl Swenson (Major Dundee) and Jorge Russek (The Wild Bunch).
 Robert Ryan and Jason Robards figure strongly in Sam Peckinpah’s filmography.
 One amusing bit has author Edward Anhalt playing the male nurse who sneaks booze in for Doc Holliday during his Colorado ‘rest cure.’

 I’ve seen documentaries filmed in the real Tombstone.
 The surrounding countryside is a lot greener, even now.
 And the spa above Glenwood Springs, Colorado, where Holliday checked in from time to time, is even more forested.
 But Sturges’ handsome film has his expected great feel for desert vistas.
-We also get a brief detour to a gentrified Denver and a suspenseful detour into Mexico.
+We also get a brief side trip to a gentrified Denver and a suspenseful detour into Mexico.

-I don’t think that audiences were ready for a completely humorless James Garner.
+I don’t think audiences were ready for a completely humorless James Garner.
 The actor was never fully accepted outside of his smart-mouthed Maverick personality.
 Garner tried his luck in a variety of genre works, like the Raymond Chandler update Marlowe, but didn’t hit paydirt again until returning to television and the Maverick– like The Rockford Files.
 Haunted by his dead brothers, Garner’s Earp does not joke around.
-He has no love interest at all and the film has no leading lady.
+He has no love interest and the film has no leading lady.
 We see only one merchant’s wife and a few other women in longshots.
 That’s not good for general audience appeal.

 After a string of major successes (The Magnificent Seven, The Great Escape) John Sturges put out a number of what would be called ‘interesting’ pictures that weakened his brand.
-The only outright mistake was 1965’s abortive The Hallelujah Trail, a comedy with no laughs.
+The only outright mistake was 1965’s abortive The Hallelujah Trail, an expensive comedy with no laughs.
 Besides a couple of respectable exceptions (The Satan Bug, Joe Kidd) his career went downhill with Ice Station Zebra and the simply awful Marooned.
 Still, Hour of the Gun deserves to be pushed closer to the top of the list of great westerns.

-Fans in 1967 may have felt betrayed when the show didn’t end with a spectacular shootout.
+Fans in 1967 may have felt betrayed when the show didn’t end in a spectacular shootout.
 How could Sturges, or producer Walter Mirisch, think that a western without a bang-up finale would be a hit?

 In hindsight, I’d have tacked on a new final scene, two more minutes with a reflective, drawn-out replay of the O.K.
 Corral battle that started it all, perhaps seen from different angles.
 Slow motion would be nice; in 1967 that device was just being re-discovered in pictures like Point Blank.
 The pretext would be that Wyatt Earp finally accepts that his entire life is going to be judged on that crucial thirty seconds of gunplay.
-The show’s commercial bases would be covered, and bang-bang western fans would have walked out satisfied.
+The show’s commercial bases would be covered, and fans of bang-bang western would have walked out satisfied.